KhronosGroup/SYCL-Shared/proposals/sycl_modules.md

 OpenCL specific feature, described on the OpenCL C backend document.

-SYCL is a single-source programming model, hence, for each translation unit, the SYCL *device compiler* will produce at least one SYCL *module* storing *device_images* for all *kernels* and associated functions and symbols for each translation unit.
+SYCL is a single-source programming model, hence, for each translation unit, the SYCL *device compiler* will produce at least one SYCL *module* in a particular *state*, storing *device_images* for all *kernels* and associated functions and symbols for each translation unit.
 This module can be accessed through the `this_module` interface, described below.
 Users can create their own modules by using interoperability functionality, e.g, loading an OpenCL program or a SPIR-V binary.